asmcup/runtime/README.md

 ## Instructions

-Every instruction consists of an opcode (2 least significant bytes) and a data part (6 remaining bytes).
+Every instruction consists of an opcode (2 least significant bits) and a data part (6 remaining bits).
 It may be followed by a data block to hold e.g. a float constant.

 There are four basic types of operations: